Synthetixio/SIPs/content/sccp/sccp-347.md

 # Motivation

 The main motivation is to launch perps v3 on arbitrum as specified in [SIP-367](https://sips.synthetix.io/sips/sip-367/).

+## Release notes:

+Markets would be launched to mainnet with 0 caps on position sizes and would be raised once a integrator gives the green light on their readiness to provide an interface for traders.
+Furthermore, the wETH and wBTC caps would be set to zero initially upon release and raised after the necessary fork tests are performed that ensure that liquidation rewards from the wETH and wBTC margins are distributed fairly on all LP's that provide liquidity.

 # Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).